Create your own ecommerce website and start selling successfully with ShopWired today

 Ecwid paid plans

-As with most other ecommerce platforms, the more you pay per month with Ecwid, the more additional features, functionality and support you’ll get.
+As with most other ecommerce platforms, the more you pay, the more additional features, functionality and support you’ll get.

 Venture

 If you’re a small to medium sized business, the Venture plan could provide you with enough to start selling.
-However, there are still some drawbacks to the Venture plan, with several key features missing until you go up a level to the Business plan
+However, there are still several key features missing which aren’t unlocked unless you go up to the Business plan.

-For example, on the Venture plan, you can sell products via social channels such as Facebook and instagram, but you still won’t be able to list your products on Amazon or eBay.
+For example, on the Venture plan, you can sell products via social channels such as Facebook and Instagram.
+While this is useful, you still won’t be able to list your products on Amazon or eBay.
+This is disappointing considering these are two of the most popular sales channels.

 There are also limitations on how your products are displayed to users.
 For example, you can’t set up product variants to show users different variations of a product.
 You’ll also miss out on product filters.
 These let the customer filter products whilst browsing your website, so not having them could diminish the user experience.